2 Days Around the Ring of Kerry: Things to Do in Killarney

 A statue of a majestic goat standing on rocks beside a white cottage in the Irish countryside of Killarney.

-Each building is defined by a fictional inhabitant, with the interior designed to reflect how they would have lived based on their role in the village.
-For example, the tools required for turf cutting are one such traditional Irish practice on display around Jeremiah Mulvihill’s cottage, who is attributed as the resident of the turf cutters dwelling.
+For example, turf cutting tools are one such traditional Irish practice on display around Jeremiah Mulvihill’s cottage, who is attributed as the resident of the turf cutters dwelling.
 Informative signage accompanies these period pieces to provide a deep dive into Ireland's cultural heritage.
+My favorite activity was playing with the Irish Wolfhounds on the property, a large dog breed historically used to hunt wolves in Ireland.

 Drink — Red Fox Inn